raspberrypilearning/hardware-guide/equipment.md

 ![noobs-card](images/noobs-card.png)

-## What's next?
+## What next?
-- Now that you have checked you have all the right equipment to work with your Raspberry Pi, it is time to plug them all together.
-Follow the steps in the [quick start hadrware guide](quickstart.md).
+- Now that you've checked you have all the right equipment to work with your Raspberry Pi, it's time to plug them all together.
+Follow the steps in the [quickstart hardware guide](quickstart.md).